JonnyRyal08/IntegrationProject/README.md

 # IntegrationProject
 	PSI 1
-	Add your name as a comment at top of every file
-	Add a description of the program as a comment at top 	Add a list and description of Java built-in data types within the user interface or in comments 	Add a greeting / introduction to the user
-	Use a boolean variable with an appropriate name (singular noun, lowerCamelCase) 	Use an int variable with an appropriate name (singular noun, lowerCamelCase) 	Use an double variable with an appropriate name (singular noun, lowerCamelCase) 	Use a String object with an appropriate name (singular noun, lowerCamelCase) 	Define (in English) the term "variable" as it relates to computer programming in a comment or the user interface
+	Add your name as a comment at top of every file// added to all classes 	Add a description of the program as a comment at top//Main.java at top 	Add a list and description of Java built-in data types within the user interface or in comments//Main.java line 9-18 	Add a greeting / introduction to the user// added in Main line 37 	Use a boolean variable with an appropriate name (singular noun, lowerCamelCase) 	Use an int variable with an appropriate name (singular noun, lowerCamelCase)//Main.java 	Use an double variable with an appropriate name (singular noun, lowerCamelCase) 	Use a String object with an appropriate name (singular noun, lowerCamelCase) 	Define (in English) the term "variable" as it relates to computer programming in a comment or the user interface